mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 time, usually a year.` To be clear, it is not a maximal amount of resources that can be used simultaneously, it is a weighting factor of the workload manager to balance jobs.
-For instance, even though we are allocated 150 GPU-years on a cluster, we can use more or less than 150 GPUs simultaneously depending on the history of usage from our group and other groups using the cluster at a given period of time.
+For instance, even though we are allocated 400 GPU-years across all clusters, we can use more or less than 400 GPUs simultaneously depending on the history of usage from our group and other groups using the cluster at a given period of time.
 Please see Compute Canada's `documentation
 <https://docs.computecanada.ca/wiki/Allocations_and_resource_scheduling>`__